ichiragkumar/then/README.md

-# thento read and tell me
+# then to read and tell me

 it well and fine